-For transition risks we assess assets at risk of becoming stranded due to locked-in GHG emissions.
-Although this is not directly quantifying transition risks, it is easily calculated, and it drives most transition risks.
-Therefore, we consider it a good proxy for our stakeholders.

-The methodology to quantify financial effects of physical/transition risks is detailed in the following subsections:
+EPIF subsidiaries with primary activities that can be notably affected by physical/transition risk For transition risks we assess assets at risk of becoming (see Table 37) were included in the scope.
+Other stranded due to locked-in GHG emissions.
+Although out-of-scope activities were unlikely to be notably this is not directly quantifying transition risks, it is easily affected by a climate-related hazard (physical risk) calculated, and it drives most transition risks.
+Therefore, or to have locked-in GHGs (transition risk).
+"Energy trading"-related and "holding company" activities we consider it a good proxy for our stakeholders. are not notably impacted, as these activities do The methodology to quantify financial not depend on physical assets related to transition effects of physical/transition risks is or physical risks57.
+"Energy services" activities are detailed in the following subsections: of marginal size compared to the other activities and can therefore not result in notable impacts at EPIF level.

-- 4.10.1.1 Scope
+- → 4.10.1.1 Scope

-- 4.10.1.2 Time horizons and scenarios
+- ➔ 4.10.1.2 Time horizons and scenarios

-- 4.10.1.3 Calculation methods
+- → 4.10.1.3 Calculation methods

-- 4.10.1.4 Critical assumptions and parameters
+- → 4.10.1.4 Critical assumptions and parameters

-- 4.10.1.5 Limitations
+- → 4.10.1.5 Limitations